fyngyrz/pyex/README.md

 There's a ton of functionality in the C language that comes from a preprocessor; why not a preprocessor for Python?

-And so... pyex.
+And so... `pyex`.

 pyex means `Python, Extended` and that's exactly what it is.
-You write using pyex syntax -- which is exactly the same as Python syntax -- except for two "little" things.
+You write using `pyex` syntax -- which is exactly the same as Python syntax -- except for two "little" things.

 The first is that you can write a method and attach it to any class